 The anxiety medicine was working but I still didn’t want to be alone.
 I wanted a roommate.
 One of my friends (my husband now) was ready to move out so we rented a townhouse together.
 We had been friends since I was 13 years old and we had a great friendship.

-Not much changed, we were throwing parties every weekend.
+Not much changed, we were being irresponsible every weekend.
 A few months after moving into this new place, another good friend of mine died from a drinking-related accident.
 It was a drinking and driving accident.

 My husband who was my roommate at the time was in the car when the accident happened.
 This accident brought me to the realization that I was attracted to him.
 I wanted to be with him all the time.
 We dated for a while and then decided to get married.

-We continued to party even after we were married.
+We continued to be lost even after we were married.
 We started building our treasures here on Earth.
 We both worked to have a nice house and nice things.
 A few years into our marriage I found out I was pregnant with twin girls.
-The partying days continued.
+The irresponsible days continued.

-After I had my twin girls, the parties started to bug me.
+After I had my twin girls, the lifestyle we were living started to bug me.
 I knew one of us had to be responsible because we had kids.
 Then one night we got a phone call that my husband’s brother was killed.
 He was drinking and got hit by a car on the freeway.
 Finally, I was done.